michaelmcandrew/civicrm-buildkit-docker/publish/README.md

 3. Run `php publish.php`
 4. Check the generated directories in `publish/civicrm`
 5. Optionally, copy the contents of `publish/civicrm/php7.0` to `civicrm` with `cp -r publish/civicrm/php7.0/* civicrm`

+If you don't have PHP or composer installed locally you can use Docker images to run the `publish.php` script by using the commands below:

+1. `docker run -it --rm -v "$PWD":/app composer install`
+1. `docker run -it --rm -v "$PWD":/usr/src/myapp -w /usr/src/myapp php:latest php publish.php`

 ## Publishing updates to https://hub.docker.com